bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 We have seen that 20 min worth of timed text transcription in JSON (see below, referred to as DPE JSON) format is roughly 315 KB - roughly 3581 words.

+20 minutes is conservative - could also be pushed up to 30 minutes.
+I think if the limit is 1000KB, we should at least aim to be around the 50% mark (500KB).

 Generally the data structure for the transcription is quite efficient.
 Comparing 1 hour worth of transcription in GCP STT and DPE JSON, GCP STT is easily 2MB while the equivalent DPE data format is 1.3MB.

 _For an example see [Soleio interiview as example in DPE demo](https://bbc.github.io/digital-paper-edit-client/#/projects/10046281c4ad4938b7d0ae6fa9899bec/transcripts/1000cjw29xii80000ird74yb19swa/correct), (click export btn arrow top right, and choose last option `Digital Paper Edit - Json`)_